Skip to Main Content

 • New South Wales v Lepore (2003) 212 CLR 511 - the Commonwealth Law Reports are organised by volume number, so the year is placed in round brackets.

-Law Reports compile, index, and publish the decisions of the Courts.
-They also provide the text of the Judge/s' decision/s.
+Law Reports not only compile, index, and publish the decisions of the Courts, they also provide the text of the Judge/s' decision/s.
 In addition to the text of the Judgment, each published Case generally contains the following text:

 • catchwords that describe the subject content of the Case.